eleda77/eleda77.github.io/docs/vocab_list.md

 **antemeridian** - occurring before noon (in the forenoon)

+**antiprism** - olytope built from two parallel bases, dual to one another (yeah I don't know what that means either but just look up a picture, it's easier)

 **argosy** - a large merchant ship, originally one from Ragusa (now Dubrovnik) or Venice; an opulent supply

 **artic** - short for articulated vehicle/lorry (large vehicle that has two sections connected by a bar)